Moai: Transportation

 Around the same time, archaeologist Charles Love experimented with a 10-tonne replica.
 His first experiment found rocking the statue to walk it was too unstable over more than a few hundred yards.
 He then found that placing the statue upright on two sled runners atop log rollers, 25 men were able to move the statue 150 ft in two minutes.
 In 2003, further research indicated this method could explain supposedly regularly spaced post holes (his research on this claim has not yet been published) where the statues were moved over rough ground.
 He suggested the holes contained upright posts on either side of the path so that as the statue passed between them, they were used as cantilevers for poles to help push the statue up a slope without the requirement of extra people pulling on the ropes and similarly to slow it on the downward slope.
 The poles could also act as a brake when needed.

-Based on detailed studies of the statues found along prehistoric roads, archaeologists Terry Hunt and Carl Lipo have shown that the pattern of breakage, form and position of statues is consistent with an "upright" hypothesis for transportation.
+Based on detailed studies of the statues found along prehistoric roads, archaeologists Terry Hunt and Carl Lipo have shown that the pattern of breakage, form and position of statues is consistent with an upright hypothesis for transportation.
 Hunt and Lipo argue that when the statues were carved at a quarry, the sculptors left their bases wide and curved along the front edge.
 They showed that statues along the road have a center of mass that causes the statue to lean forward.
-As the statue tilts forward, it rocks sideways along its curved front edge and takes a "step."
-Large flakes are seen broken off of the sides of the bases.
-They argue that once the statue was "walked" down the road and installed in the landscape, the wide and curved base was carved down.
-All of this evidence points to an upright transportation practice.
+As the statue tilts forward, it rocks sideways along its curved front edge and takes a step.
+Large flakes are seen broken off the sides of the bases.
+They argue that once the statue was walked down the road and installed in the landscape, the wide and curved base was carved down.

-Recent experimental recreations have proven that it is fully possible that the moai were literally walked from their quarries to their final positions by ingenious use of ropes.
+Terry Hunt of UH Manoa and Carl Lipo of California State University Long Beach have worked closely with Rapa Nui archaeologist Sergio Rapu to develop their theory of how the Rapa Nui people rope walked the moai.
+It was through their successful moai walking recreation that it was proven that it is fully possible that the moai were literally walked from their quarries to their final positions by ingenious use of ropes.
 Teams of workers would have worked to rock the moai back and forth, creating the walking motion and holding the moai upright.
 If correct, it can be inferred that the fallen road moai were the result of the teams of balancers being unable to keep the statue upright, and it was presumably not possible to lift the statues again once knocked over.
 However, the debate continues.